KatherineMichel/portfolio/doc/2024-recap.md

 ### CockroachDB Day

+As my team's CockroachDB expert, I had the pleasure of attending a JPMorganChase Plano CockroachDB Day.

 ### Sightseeing in Dallas

 On October 4, I spent the day sight-seeing in Dallas.
 I went to the Dallas World Aquarium, the Sixth Floor Museum, Terry Black's Barbecue, then the Dallas Zoo.